ben18785/ml-mcmc-convergence/documentation/plan.md

 * [x] Figure 4, distribution for R∗ across 1000 draws -> distribution for R∗ across 1000 simulations
   * [x] No, this is based on 1000 draws *not* 1000 simulations.
-* [ ] "In the first of these, we used the 250-dimensional multivariate normal of eq.
+* [x] "In the first of these, we used the 250-dimensional multivariate normal of eq.
 2 and used 250 post-warm-up iterations (after 250 warm-up iterations)"
-  * [ ] How many chains?
+  * [x] How many chains?
+4 — added
 * [x] Figure 5:
   * [x] "# of samples" -> "# of draws" or "sample size"
   * [x] could we have also histograms for max Rhat?